-- Robust Water supply system, drawing from reliable sources and maintaining high water quality. - Currently performing a Water Supply and Treatment Study to guide the City to acquire future water rights. - Service interruptions are rare and when they occur, they are generally confined to small areas and brief periods.
+- Haysville's water supply system is robust, drawing from reliable sources and maintaining high water quality. - Haysville is currently performing a Water Supply and Treatment Study.
+This information will guide the City to acquire future water rights. - Service interruptions are rare and when they occur, they are generally confined to small areas and brief periods.